-Customers can wait for their time frame from the comfort of an air-conditioned car or run other errands—knowing they won’t give up their place in line.
+Customers can wait for their slot from the comfort of an air-conditioned car or run other errands-knowing they won't give up their place in line.
 This allows retailers to maintain a safe maximum occupancy and foster an enjoyable customer experience.

 As retail returns to normal, technologies such as footfall management can help stores track and analyze foot traffic data.
 With footfall management, stores benefit from the ability to: